 I tried being vulnerable.

 EVEN with the fear of rejection playing in my subconscious, I opened up and told him the stories I was telling myself, and said “Nelson, this isn’t working, I can’t do this, and we need to fix this, because I’m lonely and I’m thinking about leaving.”
 We talked, and talked and he held me as I cried with pain.
 He took a little time off and we decided to have a date, where we sit across from each other and talk.

 He said the most brilliant thing.
 “I’m not your Dad.
 I’m not the “younger me” you’ve heard about.
 I’m not your ex who abused you.
 I’m not the men in your life that left or hurt you in the past, Echo.
 I am Nelson, your man who loves you now.”

 My “aha” moment.

-Now I can recognize the lonely feeling without judgement.
+Now that I’ve been through this experience, I can recognize the lonely feeling without judgement.

 I know what it feels like to need human connection and with that, I’m able to get it before I get disconnected.
 I can call and say: “Hey baby, I’m getting that lonely feeling...”